brevzin/cpp_proposals/2760_ranges_26_plan/ranges-26-plan.md

 This situation was originally noted in [@range-v3#704].

-## Simple Adapter Compositions
+## Simple Adaptor Compositions

-Many adapters have to have their own dedicated implementation.
+Many adaptors have to have their own dedicated implementation.
 Some are merely more convenient spellings of existing ones (like `keys` for `elements<0>` and `pairwise` for `adjacent<2>`).
-Still others could be just compositions of existing range adapters.
+Still others could be just compositions of existing range adaptors.

 One such is what most of the rest of the world calls `flat_map`: this is a combination of `map` and then `flatten`.
-In C++ terms, we could very simply provide such an adapter:
+In C++ terms, we could very simply provide such an adaptor:

 ::: bq
 ```cpp